RadimBaca/QueryOptimizerBenchmark/README.md

 ### 04_PK

 Tests do not use join.
-The `id` attribute is a primary key of the `TestTable` and a clustered index is created.
+The `id` attribute is a primary key of the `TestTable` and a primary index is created.

 **Search arguments** in the queries are using attributes `local_search` or `id`.

 ### 05_PK

 Tests use equi-join with the `local_search = id` condition.
-The `id` attribute is a primary key of the `TestTable` and a clustered index is created.
+The `id` attribute is a primary key of the `TestTable` and a primary index is created.

 **Search arguments** in the queries are using attributes `global_search` or `groupby`.

 ### 06_PK_FK

 Tests use equi-join with the `local_search = id` condition.
-The `id` attribute is a primary key of the `TestTable` and a clustered index is created.
-The `local_search` attribute is a foreign key pointing to the `id` attribute.
+The `id` attribute is a primary key of the `TestTable` and a primary index is created.
+The `local_search` attribute is a foreign key pointing to the `id` attribute and a secondary index is created on `local_search`.

 **Search arguments** in the queries are using attribute `local_search`